Dyumnin-Interns/cocotbext-can/README.md

 Data: access the data field from a frame
 nodeerror: number of errors encountered

-Canframe
+### Canframe
-It implements the frame to be transferred from one node to another node The canFrame object is a container for a frame to be transferred via canbus.
+It implements the frame to be transferred from one node to another node.
+The canFrame object is a container for a frame to be transferred via canbus.
 Here frame can be two types remote and data frame but default frame would be a data frame but the type can be changed by the sending node.

 Each message frame contains
 SOF (Start of Frame) - Marks the beginning of data and remote Frames Arbitration Field – Includes the message ID and RTR (Remote Transmission Request) bit, which distinguishes data and remote frames